20 seriously weird places around the world

 17. Glass Beach, California, USA

-This glittering sea glass beach in California is a remarkable side effect of years of rubbish being dumped on the beach.
-It wasn’t until the 1960s that this was stopped and by then the sea was full of everything from electrical appliances to bottles and cans.
+This shiny sea glass beach in California is the result of years of trash being dumped there.
+It wasn't until the 1960s that this stopped, but by then the sea was full of everything from old appliances to bottles and cans.

 The glistening Glass Beach in California